adilraza99/ai-video-editor/README.md

-# Clueso Clone - AI Video Editor
+# Clueso AI Editor Clone

 A powerful, AI-driven video editing platform that simplifies the creation of professional documentation and tutorial videos.
 This project is a full-stack clone of Clueso.io, featuring automated script generation, AI voiceovers, and intelligent localization.